jon-jacky/Piety/editors/breakpt.md

 buffer, leaving some empty lines at the bottom of the window.
 Delete some lines near the end of the buffer.
 This causes execution to reach the breakpoint.
-The remaining lines near the end of the window move up, but the same lines also remain below them at the end of the window They are not erased, because the breakpoint comes before the code that erases them.
+The remaining lines near the end of the window move up, but the same lines also remain below them at the end of the window.
+They are not erased, because the breakpoint comes before the code that erases them.